peterrexj/ZephyrScale.RestApi/README.md

      - ProjectsInTestGet
      - ProjectsInJiraGet

-### Custom Control on the Service - Cloud / Server
+### Custom options to connect Service - Cloud / Server

 There are some level of custom customization available on the service that can be passed on via the constuctor.